Mega Millions® Game Rules

 - “Winning numbers” means the six numbers, the first five from a field of seventy-five numbers and the last one from a field of fifteen numbers, randomly selected at each drawing, which shall be used to determine winning plays contained on a game ticket.

-- Selection of Numbers: To play the Mega Millions® game, a player shall select five different numbers, from one through seventy-five and one additional number from one through fifteen (the Mega ball), for input into a terminal.
+- Selection of Numbers: To play the Mega Millions® game, a player shall select five different numbers, from one through seventy and one additional number from one twenty-five (the Mega ball), for input into a terminal.
 The Mega ball may be the same as one of the first five numbers selected by the player, as long as it is from one through fifteen.

-- Purchase of Tickets: Tickets can be purchased for one dollar (U.S. $1.00) from a terminal operated by a retailer (i.e., a clerk-activated terminal).
+- Purchase of Tickets: Tickets can be purchased for two dollars (U.S. $2.00) for each standard ticket play or three dollars (U.S. $3.00) for two Just the Jackpot plays from a terminal operated by a retailer (i.e., a clerk-activated terminal).

 - The retailer will issue a ticket, via the terminal, containing the player’s selected set or sets of numbers, each of which constitutes a game play.
-The player may select a set of five numbers from one to seventy-five and one additional number from one through fifteen by:
+The player may select a set of five numbers from one to seventy and one additional number from one through twenty-five by:

 - Marking six numbered squares in any one game board on a play slip and submitting the play slip to the retailer; or,